bbchallenge/bbchallenge-deciders/README.md

 `SPDX-License-Identifier: Apache-2.0 OR MIT`

-The output data of these programs is licensed under a Creative Commons Attribution 4.0 International License (CC-BY).
+The output data of this collection of programs is licensed under a Creative Commons Attribution 4.0 International License (CC-BY).

 You should have received a copy of the license along with this